skiffos/SkiffOS/configs/jetson/README.md

 Uboot is flashed to the mmcblk0p1 emmc partition, and searches for the "boot/extlinux/extlinux.conf" file in the persist partition.

-## Core Image

-The nvidia boards come with a Skiff Core configuration which installs the JetPack debs inside the container.
-This brings in support for the NVIDIA JetPack features, even inside the Core docker container, automatically.

 ## Partition Layout